-The connecting of two ecosystems occurs in many areas of Colombia, but the most unique is where the Amazon meets the Andes mountains range, creating a unique landscape at the Serranía de la Macarena National Park.
-Colombia also has two desert areas, La Guajira and Tatacoa.
-Colombia’s coastlines, one Caribbean and the other Pacific, create unique beaches, backed by snowcapped mountains and deep forest.
+The connecting of two ecosystems occurs in many areas of Colombia, but the most unique is where the Amazon meets the Andes, creating the Serranía de la Macarena National Natural Park.
+The country also has two desert areas, La Guajira and La Tatacoa, and its coastlines, one on the Caribbean and the other on the Pacific, have beautiful beaches backed by snow-capped mountains and lush forests.
 Colombia is also home to a large páramo ecosystem that helps create rain.

-Colombian National Natural Park’s feature a large number of hiking routes, which vary in both difficulty and distance.
-Hiking gives visitors the opportunity to experience the country’s unique landscapes and ecosystems, and to see wildlife up close.
-Hiking trails and guided tours are available throughout the country, with the most popular being in the Valle de Cocora and the hike or trek to the Lost City, an ancient indigenous abandoned village created in 800 AD, or 600 years before Machu Picchu.
+The many national natural parks feature numerous hiking routes, varying in both difficulty and distance.
+Hiking allows you to experience the country’s landscapes and ecosystems and see wildlife up close.
+Guided hiking tours are available throughout the country, with the most popular being in the Valle de Cocora and the trek to the Lost City, an ancient indigenous village (now an archaeological site) created in 800CE – more than 600 years before Machu Picchu.

 Indigenous groups live throughout Colombia, including the Amazon, the Pacific coast and La Guajira.
 They strive to keep their traditions alive, with traditional foods, culture and events.
 They have also influenced the music in the country, along with Afro-Colombians, whose African ancestors brought the sounds and rhythms of their homeland with them.